-The use of wood in schools across B.C. as a primary building material is increasing as communities, builders and government across the province recognize the value of building with sustainable, mass-timber technology.
+The use of wood in schools across British Columbia (B.C.) as a primary building material is increasing as communities, builders and government across the province recognize its value from traditional dimensional lumber framing to innovative mass timber systems.

 Wood buildings are safe and resilient, meeting or exceeding the most demanding seismic, fire and wind requirements.
 School districts can also demonstrate a commitment to climate action and the environmental future of their students by choosing wood, a renewable product that stores carbon.

 An increasing body of evidence further recognizes that the design of indoor environments is critical to human health and that building with wood can contribute to our sense of well-being.
 Studies have found that wood interiors reduce stress, and that it provides productive and high-quality learning spaces for students and teachers.